theystemYT/theystems-Menu/README.md

 - This is a **basic menu**, so there are not many mods available yet.
 (More mods are coming soon.)
 - Some scripts may not work on all games.
-- The Speed boost or noclip may also not work in all games.
 - The script is free to use.
-- Menu is coded by [ChatGPT.](chatgpt.com)
+- And the menu is coded by [ChatGPT.](chatgpt.com)
-- Before an update, we test the script before updating to confirm it works.
+- Also, before an update, we test the script before updating to confirm it works.
 So trust me, the script will always work.
 But if it doesn't work, don't worry!
 A patch will be coming soon.
+> [!IMPORTANT]\
+> Keep in mind that this script may not work for all executors.
+It has only been tested with Delta Executor and KRNL executor and they work just fine.